 Full metadata encryption.

 Besides encrypting the message content within an email, Ciphr also encrypts all metadata associated with the email - including subject line, headers, contact information and more.

 Added security-first features.

 Encrypting emails en-route is fundamental to secure emailing.
-Ciphr provides users with more ways to secure data with lockout timers, data wipe from lock screen, and encrypted message folders for safe storage.
+Ciphr provides users with more ways to secure data with lockout timers, app reset from lock screen, and encrypted message folders for safe storage.